solomonium/object_exhibiition_task/README.md

 The route is structured in a way that is switchable to test for each method

-Basically, Material3 designs template was used throughout the whole app implementation
+Basically, Material3 designs template was used throughout the whole app implementation.

+The search implementation is in progress and would be completed as soon as possible.
+This will enable the user to be able to search for exhibitions using the title of the object displayed

+To run the project,

+Clone from the repo and get packages when prompted